deemp/flakes/manager/README.md

 - Safe Resource handling - [src](https://mmhaskell.com/blog/2022/6/23/resources-and-bracket)

-- [managed](https://hackage.haskell.org/package/managed-1.0.9) package - with this package, we can collect into a monoid the exceptions that occur when doing and undoing actions.
-See [manager](./manager/)
+- [managed](https://hackage.haskell.org/package/managed-1.0.9) package - with this package, we can collect into a monoid the exceptions that occur when doing and undoing actions